 If you prefer to edit your photos in another app, you can still access the geotag removing functions in a third-party app thanks to the iOS sharing extension.
 This extension was included in version 3.0 of the app, which was released earlier this month.

 The biggest drawback to deGeo is that its geotag removal also removes the EXIF data associated with a photo.
 It advertises itself as a location remover, which it does effectively, but it also destroys the other information such as camera settings, lens type and so on.
 This behavior is important to photographers who may be pleased with the location privacy, but unhappy with the EXIF removal.

 Overall, deGeo is a useful tool for quickly viewing and removing geotag information from photos.
-It is similar to ViewExif, but offers a standalone app as well as an iOS extension. deGeo is a universal app and costs $1.99 in the iOS App Store.
+It is similar to ViewExif, but offers a standalone app as well as an iOS extension. deGeo is a universal app and is free at the Apple App Store.